HoussemDellai/aca-course/02_create_frontend_backend_cli/Readme.md

 For frontend app, you will use this image: `ghcr.io/houssemdellai/containerapps-album-frontend:v1`.

-For backendend app, you will use this image: `ghcr.io/houssemdellai/containerapps-album-backend:v1`.
+For backend app, you will use this image: `ghcr.io/houssemdellai/containerapps-album-backend:v1`.

 ```shell